Ozone in Louisville

-Ground-level ozone is not emitted directly into the air, but is created when air pollutants called oxides of nitrogen (NOx) and volatile organic compounds (VOCs) are "cooked" by the sun on hot, windless days.
-Emissions from industrial facilities and electric utilities, motor vehicle exhaust, gasoline vapors, and chemical solvents are some of the major sources of NOx and VOC.
+Ozone is not emitted directly into the air, but is created by a complex chemical reaction in our air between heat, sunlight, nitrogen oxides (NOx), and volatile organic compounds (VOCs).
+Major sources of NOx and VOC include emissions from industrial facilities and electric utilities, motor vehicle exhaust, gasoline vapors, and chemical solvents.

 - Ozone in Louisville Part 1 | Part 2

 - Multipollutant Stakeholder Group